Burnt Hills-Ballston Lake Central School District: History

+Racist incidents

-2013 racism incident
+2013

 At the October 2013 homecoming football game against Amsterdam, six to twelve BH-BL students chanted the racial slur "Amsterico," aimed at Amsterdam's larger Latin American population (BH-BL is predominantly white) until the BH-BL head coach Matt Shell addressed the crowd and threatened to forfeit the game.
-After the game, the coach told reporters that "There's no place for it", but also said that "Kids are kids, and they get emotional."
 The BH-BL administration apologized to Amsterdam, and promised to address "the recent situation with the entire student body" and use it as "an opportunity to increase our efforts in teaching students the importance of diversity and citizenship."

+2026

+On February 11, 2026, at Richard O'Rourke Middle School, a white substitute English teacher said "keep your cotton-picking hands to yourself" to a Black eighth-grader.
+The district launched an investigation and the next day removed the teacher from the substitute teacher roster.